Kitchener-Waterloo Breach of Fiduciary Duty Lawyer

 Canada’s legal system recognizes a number of special relationships in which the imbalance of power or the special relationship between the parties requires one party to put the best interests of the other party first.
 These relationships are known as fiduciary relationships, and while each case needs to be examined carefully to see whether the relationship involved is a fiduciary one, the law has recognized that a fiduciary relationship will generally exist between:

 All fiduciary relationships involve the highest level of trust and confidence.
-The person subject to the fiduciary obligation has a duty to act in good faith, with integrity and honesty, and make decisions which are strictly in the best interest of the party to whom the obligation is owed.
-The fiduciary must also be impartial at all times, and cannot make decisions which benefit herself/himself or, in cases where the duty is owed to more than one person, make decisions which favour one person to the detriment of the others.
+The person subject to the fiduciary obligation has a duty to act in good faith, with integrity and honesty, and make decisions that are strictly in the best interest of the party to whom the obligation is owed.
+The fiduciary must also be impartial at all times, and cannot make decisions that benefit themselves or, in cases where the duty is owed to more than one person, make decisions that favour one person to the detriment of the others.
 The legal consequences for a breach of this important duty are significant.

 How Can We Help?

-At Petker Campbell Postnikoff in Waterloo, our lawyers have served the community and represented clients in Kitchener-Waterloo and throughout Southern Ontario for decades.
+At Campbell Litigation in Waterloo, our team has served the community and represented clients in Kitchener-Waterloo and throughout Southern Ontario for decades.
 With dedicated practice areas devoted to professional negligence, estate and inheritance disputes, business disputes, stockbroker and financial advisor negligence, shareholder and partner disputes, we have many years of experience representing clients in all types of claims involving breaches of fiduciary duties.

 Consequences for a Breach of Fiduciary Duty